Mesopelagic zone: Nitrogen

-The mesopelagic zone, an area of significant respiration and remineralization of organic particles, is generally nutrient-rich.
+Nitrogen is a limiting nutrient in biological systems which influence productivity in marine environments.The mesopelagic zone, an area of significant respiration and remineralization of organic particles, is generally nutrient-rich.
 This is in contrast to the overlying euphotic zone, which is often nutrient-limited.
-Areas of low oxygen such as OMZ's are a key area of denitrification by prokaryotes, a heterotrophic pathways in which nitrate is converted into nitrogen gas, resulting in a loss to the ocean reservoir of reactive nitrogen.
+The difference in nitrogen availability between the epipelagic zone and the mesopelagic zone is attributed to the biogeochemical processes that mediate sinking particulate organic matter.Areas of low oxygen such as OMZ's are a key area of denitrification by prokaryotes, a heterotrophic pathways in which nitrate is converted into nitrogen gas, resulting in a loss to the ocean reservoir of reactive nitrogen.
 At the suboxic interface that occurs at the edge of the OMZ, nitrite and ammonium can be coupled to produce nitrogen gas through anammox, also removing nitrogen from the biologically available pool.
+Nitrogen availability is also dependent on the region of the globe.
+The limitation of nitrogen as a nutrient is typically found in subtropical gyres and is often co-limited with iron.
+A flux of nitrogen-rich particulate organic matter in deeper parts of the ocean is created from the microbial diagenesis of organic matter that begins in the epipelagic zone.
+Evidence for increased nitrogen content in the epipelagic zone is seen in an increase of amino-acids found in dissolved organic matter.